 SNAPSHOTS: Carlow people!
 Dust off your old photos and enter our fantastic competition!

-Send us your favourite old photos and you could win a prize in our competition
+Send us your favourite old photos and you could win a MASSIVE prize

-Carlow's Jennifer Roe (pink top) next to her brother, Conor, and Audrey Browne on a holiday in Portugal back in 2006
+L-R: Geraldine Corcoran, her daughter, Amy Corcoran in the middle and Amy's sister Angela Coady, the picture was taken in 1988

 Got any old or embarrassing photos?
 Why not take part in our Snapshots competition?